FOUNDER OTIM JUDE PROPHET OF GOD

 There is an important issue involved in the prophecies of the Old Testament.
 There are many comments made about a coming Messiah.
 In the Gospels questions are raised about the nature of the Messiah, who he would be, and his origins.
 In many instances an appeal is made to the Messianic prophecies.
 One can see this in the examples of Matthew 1:22 (Isaiah), Matthew 2:5 (Micah), Matthew 2:15 (Hosea), Matthew 2:17 (Jeremiah).
 There are many others so that a Messiah was expected, certain facts were stated, and in the case of Jesus they were confirmed.

+In the case of Mohammed, Muslims have attempted to find some kind of prophetic prediction for his role.
+There are none.
+The most descriptive words come from the letter of I John in which Mohammed would be described as a false prophet.
+For a fuller treatment of this issue go here and here.
 When a person claims to be a prophet there is no assurance that he is a true prophet.
 There are indeed false prophets in the Old and New Testaments.
 Kings had a number of prophets on their payroll and they were simply “yes men” to the king’s wishes.
 An example of this is found in I Kings 22 in which Ahab asked Jehoshaphat to attack Ramoth.
 Ahab had about 400 prophets who all said, "The Lord will give you victory."
 But Jehoshaphat was not satisfied and wanted a prophet of the LORD.
 Micaiah was called but Ahab declared that he “never prophesies anything good for me; it's always something bad.”

 Micaiah answered, I can see the army of Israel scattered over the hills like sheep without a shepherd.
 And the LORD said, 'These men have no leader; let them go home in peace.'
 "Ahab said to Jehoshaphat, "Didn't I tell you that he never prophesies anything good for me?
 It's always something bad!"
 Micaiah went on: "Now listen to what the LORD says!
 I saw the LORD sitting on his throne in heaven, with all his angels standing beside him.
 The LORD asked, 'Who will deceive Ahab so that he will go and be killed at Ramoth?'
 Some of the angels said one thing, and others said something else, until a spirit stepped forward, approached the LORD, and said, 'I will deceive him.'
 'How?' the LORD asked.
 The spirit replied, 'I will go and make all of Ahab's prophets tell lies.'
 The LORD said, 'Go and deceive him.
 You will succeed.' " And Micaiah concluded: "This is what has happened.
 The LORD has made these prophets of yours lie to you.
 But he himself has decreed that you will meet with disaster!"
 Then the prophet Zedekiah went up to Micaiah, slapped his face, and asked, "Since when did the LORD's spirit leave me and speak to you?"
 "You will find out when you go into some back room to hide," Micaiah replied.
 Then King Ahab ordered one of his officers, "Arrest Micaiah and take him to Amon, the governor of the city, and to Prince Joash.
 Tell them to throw him in prison and to put him on bread and water until I return safely."
 "If you return safely," Micaiah exclaimed, "then the LORD has not spoken through me!"
 And he added, "Listen, everyone, to what I have said!"
 Then King Ahab of Israel and King Jehoshaphat of Judah went to attack the city of Ramoth in Gilead.
 (1 Kings 22:17-29)